TritonDataCenter/rfd/rfd/0061/README.md

 each in turn.
 We shall examine how each one works and what changes, if any, are required to in order to allow them to correctly operate multiple CNAPI instances.
-As currently designed, some CNAPI subsystems are more able to deal other CNAPI instances running alongsie without unwanted or undefined behavior, such as unintentional overwriting of data) of itself running in parallel than others.
+As currently designed, some CNAPI subsystems are more able to deal other CNAPI instances running alongside without unwanted or undefined behavior, such as unintentional overwriting of data) of itself running in parallel than others.